kaisalmen/WWOBJLoader/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/kaisalmen/WWOBJLoader/blob/dev/LICENSE)
 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/kaisalmen/WWOBJLoader)

+***IMPORTANT: This README is outdated and in is the process of being updated.***

+`OBJLoader2` is a loader for the `OBJ` file format included in [three.js](https://threejs.org).
+It is an alternative to `OBJLoader` offering more options.
+The parser `OBJLoader2Parser` is independent and can either be used on Main via `OBJLoader2` or in parallel inside a web worker via `OBJLoader2Parallel`.

+New versions of `OBJLoader2` and `OBJLoader2Parallel` are now released via  three.js.
+I currently no longer plan to release them independently via npm.

 ## **Main branches:**

 Main development now takes place on branch [dev](https://github.com/kaisalmen/WWOBJLoader/tree/dev).
 <br>
 Last stable release available with three.js is available on branch [stable](https://github.com/kaisalmen/WWOBJLoader/tree/stable).

-***IMPORTANT: This README is outdated and will be fully updated soon.***

-OBJLoader2 is a new loader for the OBJ file format that is additionally executable within a web worker.
+## Changelog
 Interested in recent changes?
 Check the [CHANGELOG](CHANGELOG.md).

-From now on I will no longer release `OBJLoader2` and `OBJLoader2Parallel` and sub-sequent features on npm.
-Extensions&Updates will be made available via three.js monthly release.

 ## Repository structure